Ali1/Plex-Listen-and-WOL-for-Raspbian/README.md

 The old way I used to do things was to have a network sniffer on the RaspberryPi to listen to connection attempts directly to the PC, but that felt dirty.
 I like this way now.

-You may have to occasionally manually stop the service, start Plex on the raspberry pi and navigate to 127.0.0.1:32400 to refresh the login session and keep the pi connected to your Plex account.
+You may have to occasionally manually stop the service, start Plex on the raspberry pi and navigate to 127.0.0.1:32400 to refresh the login session and keep the pi connected to your Plex account (see Section, Running Plex temporarily)

 ## Pre-requisites
 - I don't have a multiuser Plex set up so have not tried if it works with that set up